OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Experiment

 \subsubsection{Results}

-Figure~\ref{fig:demo} shows representative snapshots of the real-robot catching demonstrations for one seen object (boomerang) and one unseen object (pinwheel) using both \textbf{NAE} and \textbf{DIPP-NAE}.
-While the robot failed to catch these objects with \textbf{NAE}, \textbf{DIPP-NAE} successfully caught them.
+Figure~\ref{fig:demo} shows representative snapshots of the real-robot catching demonstrations for one seen object (boomerang) and one unseen object (pinwheel) using both \textbf{NAE} and \textbf{OIPP-NAE}.
+While the robot failed to catch these objects with \textbf{NAE}, \textbf{OIPP-NAE} successfully caught them.
 See the attached video for additional demonstrations.

-In summary, the prediction model trained with our method is effective in the real world.